-AMY DUNHAM, FIRST ASSISTANT COUNTY ATTORNEY / CIVIL DIVISION CHIEF
+AMY DAVIDSON, FIRST ASSISTANT COUNTY ATTORNEY / CIVIL DIVISION CHIEF

 The attorneys in the Civil Division act as general counsel for Montgomery County, the attorneys of record in civil suits involving the County and the real estate attorneys for the County.